Explore our expert-made templates & start with the right one for you.

 So as data has grown, file formats have evolved.
 File format impacts speed and performance, and can be a key factor in determining whether you must wait an hour for an answer – or milliseconds.
 Matching your file format to your needs is crucial for minimizing the time it takes to find the relevant data and also to glean meaningful insights from it.

-This article compares the most common big data file formats currently available – Avro, ORC, and Parquet – and walks through the benefits of each.
+This article compares the most common big data file formats currently available – Avro versus ORC versus Parquet – and walks through the benefits of each.

 Explaining the Row vs. Columnar Big Data File Formats